jstran9/ttran-paitest/README.md

     - Go here https://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest release
     - Download the 32bit version for windows
     - Extract to C:\chromedriver_win32
-    - Set this directory to your path
+    - Set this directory to your system path
-        - PATH %PATH%;C:\chromedriver_win32
+        - setx path "%path%;C:\chromedriver_win32"

 7. Install GeckoDriver and add it to your path (to test with Firefox)
     - Go here https://github.com/mozilla/geckodriver/releases and download geckodriver-v0.19.1-win64.zip
     - Extract it to C:\geckodriver-v0.19.1-win64
-    - Set this directory to your path
+    - Set this directory to your system path
-        - PATH %PATH%;C:\geckodriver-v0.19.1-win64
+        - setx path "%path%;C:\geckodriver-v0.19.1-win64"

 8. Run Bundler
     - bundle install